George-Kalash/main/To_Do/README.md

 # A simple To-do app.
-I still use it
+I use it on a daily basis